eahanson/related-files/README.md

 Parses a string (usually the contents of a file) to find related files based on annotations within the file.

+It makes no attempt to programmatically determine related files; instead, file authors get to specify the full and correct list of related files.

 ## Contents

 - `src/related.js` is the main implementation